 The commercial office option is the traditional way of having a physical business address.
 It gives a place for customers to visit and a workplace for your employees.
 Thus if these are essential requirements for your business then it’s best to choose a commercial office.

 Whether you decide to rent or buy an office space will depend on many variables, including your financial state, business growth, and tax considerations.
-It will be a heavy investment so that is important to consider your operational and financial position.
+It will be a heavy investment and the most expensive option out of this list so that is important to consider your operational and financial position.

 After evaluating and comparing all the options available, a virtual mailbox is likely the best solution.
 Given the cost and services of choice, this is probably the best value for anyone who doesn’t need a physical office space and is working remotely.